 Although these policies are designed to reduce child sexual abuse and other misconduct, it can still occur.
-Staff members, volunteers and participants of Vertical Adventures shall follow the reporting procedures set forth in Vertical Adventures' Reporting Policy.
-Vertical Adventures does not investigate suspicions or allegations of child physical or sexual abuse, or attempt to evaluate the credibility or validity of such allegations, as a condition of reporting suspicions or allegations to the appropriate law enforcement authorities.
+Staff members, volunteers and participants of 5.Life shall follow the reporting procedures set forth in 5.Life's Reporting Policy.
+5.Life does not investigate suspicions or allegations of child physical or sexual abuse, or attempt to evaluate the credibility or validity of such allegations, as a condition of reporting suspicions or allegations to the appropriate law enforcement authorities.